Quantifying Ocular Surface Changes with Contact Lens Wear: Discussion

-Ocular displacements due to contact lens wear have been reported in the literature.
-For example, Ramasubramanian et al.~\cite{ramasubramanian2024influence} (modeling a soft contact lenses interacting with a closed eye) estimated a vertical displacement of the eye between $15$ to $400$~$\mu$m, which is larger than the maximum magnitude of ocular displacement predicted in our heterogeneous eye model scenario of approximately $4$~$\mu$m (see Figure~\ref{fig:standard_YM}\textbf{C}).
-This difference might be due to the different assumptions between this work and~\cite{ramasubramanian2024influence}; Ramasubramanian et al. assumed that the eye lid is closed and the lens does not have to conform fully to the eye shape.
-The ocular displacements at the center of the cornea predicted in this work are in agreement with the experimental measurements reported by Alonso-Caneiro et al.~\cite{alonso2012using}.
-In~\cite{alonso2012using}, the authors measure the changes of the ocular surface in the morning vs after wearing a soft contact lens for 6 hours, and they found a change of approximately $4$~$\mu$m in the corneal region and $12$~$\mu$m in the scleral/limbal region.
-Our model predicts a smaller magnitude of the displacement in the limbal region, of the order of $2$~$\mu$m in the heterogeneous eye model, compared to~\cite{alonso2012using}.
-The difference in limbus/sclera dynamics between our model and the experimental results reported in~\cite{alonso2012using} might be due to the model assumption that the contact lens fully conforms to the eye also in the limbal region.
+The difference in limbal/scleral deformations between our model and the experimental results reported in~\cite{alonso2012using} might be due to the model assumption that the contact lens fully conforms to the eye also in the limbal region.
 The contact lens might not necessarily fully conform to the whole ocular surface, but might vault in the limbal region~\cite{shen2011characterization}, as captured by some of other modeling efforts~\cite{ramasubramanian2024influence}.
-In further work, capturing a more detailed interaction between the eye and the lens in the limbus region is important to study the relationship between lens and eye interactions on contact lens comfort, since contact lens induced ``limbal indentations" have been observed in the clinical setting for tight-fitting soft contact lenses~\cite{alonso2012using}.\\ The model results show that ocular deformations and stresses are highly dependent on the assumptions made on the ocular material parameters.
-Deriving the eye model, we assumed that the inside of the eye, composed of gel-like fluids called the aqueous humor and vitreous humor, deformed either like the cornea (homogeneous model) or deform like a elastic material with a very small Young's modulus (heterogeneous model).
-In both ocular models considered, we are neglecting that aqueous humor and vitreous humor are applying a pressure on the internal surface of the cornea and of the sclera called intraocular pressure (IOP)~\cite{murgatroyd2008intraocular}.
-Baseline value of IOP are between $10$~mmHg~$=1.3\times 10^{-3}$~MPa and $20$~mmHg~$=2.6\times 10^{-3}$~MPa, of the same order of magnitude of the measured eyelid pressure in~\cite{shaw2010eyelid}, and an order of magnitude higher or equal to the lens suction pressure predicted by our model, depending on the stiffness of the contact lens.
-Further studies are required to investigate how IOP is affecting the interaction between the eye and the contact lens. \\
+In further work, capturing a more detailed interaction between the eye and the lens in the limbal region is important to study the relationship between lens and eye interactions on contact lens comfort, since contact lens induced ``limbal indentations" have been observed in the clinical setting for tight-fitting soft contact lenses~\cite{alonso2012using}.\\ The model results show that ocular deformations and stresses are highly dependent on the assumptions made on the ocular material parameters.
+Deriving the eye model, we assumed that the inside of the eye, which is composed of a gel-like fluid called the vitreous humor, deforms either like the cornea (homogeneous model) or like an elastic material with a very small Young's modulus (heterogeneous model).
+In both ocular models considered, we neglect to consider that the aqueous humor and vitreous humor apply a pressure on the internal surface of the cornea and of the sclera called IOP~\cite{murgatroyd2008intraocular}.
+The baseline values of IOP are between $10$~mmHg~$=1.3\times 10^{-3}$~MPa and $20$~mmHg~$=2.6\times 10^{-3}$~MPa, of the same order of magnitude of the measured eyelid pressure in~\cite{shaw2010eyelid}, and an order of magnitude higher or equal to the lens suction pressure predicted by our model, depending on the stiffness of the contact lens.
+Further studies are required to investigate how the IOP affects the interaction between the eye and the contact lens.\\